 Mesothelioma Immunotherapy

-TTFs slow the growth of cancer tumors by using electrically charged pads that stick to the skin.
-The electricity prevents cancer cells from dividing.
+TTFields slow the growth of cancer tumors by using electrically charged pads that stick to the skin.
+The electricity doesn’t harm the patient.

 Multimodal Treatment for Mesothelioma